Beren and Lúthien: Approach

 A further problem which I should mention arose from the very frequent changes of names.
 To follow with exactness and consistency the succession of names in texts of different dates would not serve the purpose of this book.
 I have therefore observed no rule in this respect, but distinguished old and new in some cases but not in others, for various reasons.
 In a great many cases my father would alter a name in a manuscript at some later, or even much later, time, but not consistently: for example, Elfin to Elven.
 In such cases I have made Elven the sole form, or Beleriand for earlier Broseliand; but in others I have retained both, as in Tinwelint/ Thingol, Artanor/ Doriath.

-Further chapters continue the story in through later poems, summaries, and prose, showing how the story evolved over time, in order of the chronology of the story itself (not necessarily the order in which the texts were written or published).
+Further chapters continue the story through later poems, summaries, and prose, showing how the story evolved over time, in order of the chronology of the story itself (not necessarily the order in which the texts were written or published).
 These include portions of various versions of "The Lay of Leithian", The Silmarillion, and later chapters of Lost Tales.

 Since J. R. R. Tolkien made many changes to the story, affecting both narrative and style, the presentation in the book is not entirely consistent.
 There is some overlap of details and discrepancy in continuity, but the sections attempt a complete and continuous story.
 Christopher Tolkien included editorial explanations and historical details to bridge between sections.
 Details lost in later accounts were reintroduced: such as Tevildo (who due to the nature of his introduction is treated as a separate character, rather than an early conception of Sauron), Thû the Necromancer (treated as the first appearance of Sauron), the Wicked (or "treacherous") Dwarves (one of The Hobbits references to Lost Tales), and other terminology such as Gnome (Noldoli, later Noldorin Elf), Fay, Fairy, leprechaun, and pixie.
 Some of these terms appear in early editions of The Hobbit, but were dropped in later writing.